The nursery is located near the ocean that makes the school environment a little bit unconventional. What else is unique about this kindergarten?

 Of course.
 Many surprises.
 I attached two photos in recent days.
 One is when the festival was held, the other is last summer.

-What are you doing in your work to give form to such an essential, controversial theme in contemporary architecture?
+What are you doing in your work to give form to such an essential, controversial theme in educational architecture?

 To keep thinking purely and essentially for anything.